 - The Krewlod branch of the Barbarian/Stronghold faction had a bias against magical things, though it wasn't very strong (their king arranges for a powerful artifact to be destroyed as a test of someone having left magic behind forever, but they also have respected Battle Mages), or reflected in the game mechanics.

-- Team Plasma serves this role in Pokemon Black And White, with a dosage of Fantasy Gun Control.
+- Team Plasma serves this role in Pokémon Black and White, with a dosage of Fantasy Gun Control.
 The goal of their leader is to stop the use of Pokemon and have them all released.
 The organization itself does not agree, and is being manipulated by Ghetsis to leave him the only one left with Pokemon, rendering the rest of the population completely powerless.

 - The Ziguranth from Tales of Maj'Eyal are opposed to arcane magic.
 Specifically, this means magic that relies on mana, Vim, Paradox, Positive or Negative energy.
 They themselves use Anti-Magic drawn from nature, and freely recruit psionics and the Afflicted.
 They're extremely ruthless and merciless about hunting down and murdering mages, mage sympathizers, and anyone who might even look like a mage, but with magic still uncommon in the Age of Ascendancy, they're one of the only functional checks against Evil Sorcerers in all of Maj'Eyal.

 - In The Legend of Korra the Equalists are a rising anti-bending and Muggle Power movement within the metropolis of Republic City, where both benders and non-benders are supposed to live together in harmony.
 They believe the benders of Republic City use their Elemental Powers to oppress non-benders, a belief strengthened by the presence of the Triple Threat Triads, a bender organized crime gang.
 The Equalist soapboxers advertise a revolution against the bending class, and foster hatred for benders in general.
-Led by their masked general Amon, the Equalists employ new technologies against benders, and their fighting style makes use of the same Pressure Point chi-blocking techniques notably used by Badass Normal Ty Lee from Avatar The Last Airbender.
+Led by their masked general Amon, the Equalists employ new technologies against benders, and their fighting style makes use of the same Pressure Point chi-blocking techniques notably used by Badass Normal Ty Lee from Avatar: The Last Airbender.
 But as of the first-season finale, it seems that Amon is actually de-bending people with bloodbending (a form of waterbending), of all things!

 - The Life and Times of Juniper Lee has Humans for the Abolishment of Magic (HAM), a secret government agency that employs Powered Armor and Power Crystals that allow its agents to see through The Masquerade.